 Note: Imaging studies should be generally obtained after appropriate medical therapy.
-Based on the clinical situation (i.e. concern for sinus complications or neoplasm), early or emergent imaging may be required to confirm a diagnosis.
-Early imaging is also indicated in recurrent acute rhinosinusitis.
+Based on the clinical situation (i.e., concern for sinus complications or neoplasm), early or emergent imaging may be required to confirm a diagnosis.
+Early imaging is also indicated in recurrent acute rhinosinusitis and in individuals with a primary symptom of headache.